 The vision of the CU Boulder Just Transition Collaborative (JTC) is to advance social and environmental justice in energy, climate and employment policies and practices throughout the United States and internationally.
 Below are some of the highlights of our work since the founding of the JTC in 2016.

-In February, the Communicating Care Podcast was launched, where we talk about the ways environmental and climate justice advocacy are motivated by, express, and foster care.
+The Communicating Care Podcast was launched, where we talk about the ways environmental and climate justice advocacy are motivated by, express, and foster care.
 On this podcast, Prof. Pezzullo encourages us to listen more deeply to people who have made headlines for making a difference to learn from their insights for successful creative climate communication and behavior change.
 The first season included interviews with frontline activists from Kenya, Bangladesh, and the US, including disability justice and just transition organizers.

 Prof. Ciplet's students have aired over fifty KGNU radio stories to date.
 The Brink topics have ranged from homelessness to toxic contamination to fracking to energy access.